 Rachel Ray Home rugs have been designed to complement Ray's furniture for Craftmaster, and will be on display at Kaleen's showroom and in room vignettes at Craftmaster during the upcoming market.
-The beloved TV personality will appear at both showrooms during market, but the exact date has not been disclosed as market authorities put crowd control logistics in place.

 EYE ON FURNITURE STORES

 A year in the making, the rug program is intended to grow Kaleen's business with furniture stores according to Blake Dennard, senior vice president, Kaleen.
 "Rachael Ray Home really enhances our placement in the furniture side of the business because the brand is so strong with the regional major players in her programs with Legacy Classic Furniture and Craftmaster Furniture for upholstery," he explained, adding, "Our products are built for the furniture business."

 Dennard said that Kaleen's overarching goal was to create a line that would be a perfect fit for the Rachel Ray buyer that's really looking for durable rugs at a very good value.
 "It was really important to find that perfect fit her customer, and we were fortunate to be able to work with her design team on the collection.

 "Most of her customers are mothers with kids in the house, looking for something durable, and we are completing the total Rachael Ray look with rugs that are direct coordinates to the Craftmaster upholstery.
 The colorations came directly from the furniture groups," he said.